How Safe is Car Shipping?

 - Double-check quotes and pricing: Get more than a few quotes and beware of those that seem way too low.
 A drastically low quote is a risky quote.
 Just as you’d dump a high quote, you should probably avoid anything that seems too good to be true.

 - Be aware and alert during inspection and loading: It may be easy to zone out, but this is your last chance to double-check anything from what is in your vehicle to the carrier’s trustworthiness and preparedness that is hauling your vehicle.
-Make sure your vehicle is locked up, tucked in, and safe and secure.
+Ensure your vehicle is locked up, tucked in, and safe and secure.

 Keep Your Vehicle Safe with Number 1 Auto Transport